wisemandenny/friendly-barnacle/README.md

   The API will return all results if you do not include the page parameter.
 If you do include page parameter, it will include the results numbered (page-1)*10 - (page*10) results.
   E.g. page = 2 will return results 10 - 19., page = 100 will return results 990-999.
 If there are no results in the requested page, the api will return an empty array.

-5. Patch route (for updating projects) is partially implemented, but all it does is print out the request body.
+5. Patch route `PATCH localhost:2600/api/update/:id` (for updating projects) is partially implemented, but all it does is print out the request body.

 ## Addendum:
 I really struggled to import the json file into the database.
 I chose to use the SQL library that I use on my current job, which I'm quite familiar with.